sabhis231/Payment-App/README.md

 ## Production server

-Copy of the application is deployed in Firebase.Click [Angular CLI](https://payment-app-a73b8.web.app) to use it.
+Copy of the application is deployed in Firebase.Click [Payment App Live Firebase URL](https://payment-app-a73b8.web.app) to use it.

 ## How to use it